vaaas/ao3_wrangling_scripts/README.md

 ### Changing bindings

-There's no pretty GUI for changing the bindings, but you can search for "define_key" and change the second argument, which defines the key sequence.
-Only Alt prefixes are used by default ("A-") but you should be able to use CTRL and Shift as well ("C-" / "S-").
+There's no pretty GUI for changing the bindings, but the bindings and the accepted format are defined near the top of the script.
+Edit the bindings object and you should be good to go!

 # Utilities